kiasaki/blog/content/pages/backpack.md

 title = "Frederic's Backpack"
 +++

-Hey there!, interested in knowing what I lug around while traveling?
-I maintain a list of what goes into my backpack right over here for you too look at/drool over as we all like to do :P
+Hey there!
+Interested in knowing what I carry around when traveling?
+I maintain a list of what goes into my backpack over here for you too look at.

 I grew this list from 0 to _some big number_ in April 2014 and now I am downsizing it slowly.
-At the moment I have 56 items on it :D , or at least on this page, there are other small thing that are come and go but are non-essential, like, lip-balm, winter boots in winter, kleenexes, throwable razor...
-Those thing I either buy in place or are seasonal.
+At the moment I have 56 items on it :D , or at least on this page, there are other small thing that are come and go but are non-essential, like, lip-balm, winter boots in winter, kleenexes, throwable razors...
+Those thing I either buy at destination or are seasonal.

-If you have a nice pack too, don't be afraid, hit me up, send me an email with a link to it, I link to geek out on this and see what people judge essential to their travels and lifestyles.
-(You how gear shopping is like porn for travellers ;) )
+If you have a nice pack too, don't be shy and hit me up with a link to it, I link to geek out on those and see what people judge essential to their travels and lifestyles.

 - Tom Bihn Smart Alec 26L
   - Bag Cover